Why Are My Monstera Leaves Curling? (11 Causes & Solutions)

 7. Soil Issues

 If the soil is too dense, it can restrict the plant’s roots and prevent them from getting the water and nutrients they need.
+This will cause the leaves to turn yellow or brown and eventually start to curl.

 How To Fix It

-You will need to amend the soil with some organic matter such as peat moss or compost to fix this issue.
+You will need to amend the soil with some organic matter, such as peat moss or compost to fix this issue.

-You should also repot your Monstera every two to three years to ensure that the plant has fresh, nutrient-rich soil.
+You should also repot your Monstera every two to three years to ensure the plant has fresh, nutrient-rich soil.

-8. The Plant is Root Bound
+8. The Plant is Root-Bound

-Monstera leaves tend to curl when they are root bound.
+Monstera leaves tend to curl when they are root-bound.

 Root bound means that the plant’s roots have become so tightly packed that they can no longer properly absorb water and nutrients from the soil.

-A root bound Monstera can happen if the pot is too small or if the plant is not getting enough water.
+A root-bound Monstera can happen if the pot is too small or if the plant is not getting enough water.

 When the roots are unable to absorb moisture, the leaves will start to curl as a way to conserve water.